Ann Li

 Overview

-This project was inspired by Michael Bierut's 100 Day Project and conceived for the course Design Principles and Practices at Carnegie Mellon University.
+This project was inspired by Michael Bierut's 100 Day Project, conceived, and presented at Carnegie Mellon University.

 Approach